Tilburg University & corona

 Tilburg University takes the following as points of departure.

 - We guarantee that we will offer ALL our education online this academic year (2020/2021).
 However, in our opinion, physical proximity within the university community is an important part of academic education.
 Therefore, we strive to provide some small-scale classes (e.g., seminars) on campus if possible.

 - In any case, keep in mind that education, activities and exams also take place online, especially in the first semester.
 This means that you must have a stable wifi connection (pay attention to this if you are looking for a room!) and a suitable PC or laptop with up-to-date software.
 Make sure you meet the minimum requirements.
 Also make sure your table or desk and your chair are suitable for study, and that it is not noisy.

-- In the current exam period (October), as many exams as possible will be taken on campus.
+- This first semester, both online and on-campus examinations will be administered.
 All on-campus exams can also and simultaneously be taken online by those students who are unable to come to campus due to COVID-19 restrictions.
 The online exams will be taken using TestVision and Canvas.
 Where necessary, online proctoring will be used for the Canvas exams.

 On the page FAQ on coronavirus for students you can find more information about education and exams.
 This page contains the latest information.